ajaykumark7/react-redux-boilerplate/README.md

 Inspired by the brilliant, short tutorial from https://www.youtube.com/watch?v=sX3KeP7v7Kg

-Overview of steps to be followed:
+Overview of steps to be followed(for detailed comments, see code):
 1. Connect the component to redux store & rewrite all .state calls to .props calls
 2. Write your mapStateToProps() function
 3. Create the store